 3. Outline an effective pain education discussion with a patient with persistent pelvic pain

-Depending on your profession, you may need to keep a record of some/all of the following: event date, provider, your learning needs in the area, the type of activity, content/details, learning outcomes, reflection on the activity and CPD hours.
+Depending on your profession, you may need to keep a record of the following: event date, provider, your learning needs, type of activity, content details, learning outcomes, reflection on the activity and CPD hours.

-This webinar is activity number 413631.
+The RACGP activity ID number for this webinar is 413631.
 It is accredited with RACGP for 1 hour of Educational Activity (EA).

-On completion of Jean Hailes' education activities you can fill out an online survey, after which, your certificate of completion will be emailed to you for your CPD record.
+On completion of Jean Hailes’ education activities, you can fill out an online evaluation survey, after which your certificate of completion or attendance will be emailed to you for your CPD record.

 Resources